kiko-g/feup-esof/README.md

 > 1. The staff connects to the internet.
 > 2. The staff goes to the database website.
 > 3. The webiste will acquire data from database.
-> 4. The staff will change conferences listed, possibly adding more or removing some.
+> 4. The staff will change conferences listed, possibly adding or removing some.
 > 5. The attendee will submit changes to database.
-> 6. The website transmites changes to database.
+> 6. The website transmits changes to database.
 >
 > **Alternate Flows and Exceptions**:
 > The information is not correct -> The website needs to warn the staff.